-You have your choice of a number of different types of bamboo flooring, and some work better in the kitchen than others.
-Before you select a product, it's important to check the manufacturer's warranty to make sure it covers the product for kitchen installations.
-If not, don't worry, because it isn't difficult to find a product that is warranted for kitchens.
+There are a number of different types of bamboo flooring options, and some work better in high-traffic areas than others.
+So before you select a product, it's important to check the manufacturer's warranty for durability and to make sure it's covered for kitchen installations.

 A Bamboo Flooring Primer

-You can purchase solid bamboo planks or engineered ones.
-Unlike wood flooring, bamboo is a manufactured product, so while solid bamboo is indeed bamboo through and through, it's created by a process that involves separating the stalks into strips or fibers and gluing them together under pressure, so it also includes glue.
-Engineered bamboo flooring contains less bamboo because it consists of a top layer of processed bamboo covering a plywood core.
+There are solid bamboo planks and good quality engineered ones.
+Unlike typical wood, though, bamboo is a manufactured product.
+So while it is indeed bamboo through and through, it's created by a process that involves separating the stalks into thin strips or fibers and gluing them together under pressure.
+Engineered options consist of a top layer of processed bamboo covering a plywood core.

-Horizontal/vertical bamboo: Because natural bamboo is tubular, the traditional method of processing bamboo consists of first slicing the stalks into strips, gluing them together to form logs and milling the logs into planks.
-Milling along the grain produces a vertical grain pattern, and slicing across the grain produces a horizontal grain pattern.
-Bamboo flooring produced in this way is a little harder than red oak, which is considered a benchmark material for hardness in wood flooring.
+Horizontal/vertical bamboo: Because natural bamboo is tubular, the traditional processing method involves first slicing the stalks into strips, gluing them together to form logs, and turning those into planks.
+Milling along the grain produces a vertical pattern, while slicing across the grain produces a horizontal pattern.
+Bamboo planks produced this way are a little harder than red oak, which is considered to be one of the most durable floor materials.

 Strand bamboo: About 10 years after the introduction of bamboo flooring in 1989, strand weaving was developed.
-This innovative process involves boiling the natural bamboo to soften it and then separating the stalks into individual fibers, which are then dipped in resin and pressed together.
-Strand weaving produces a super-hard "wood" with the highest Janka hardness rating of any flooring material.
+This innovative process involves boiling the natural stalks to soften them and then separating those into individual fibers, which are then dipped in resin and pressed together.
+Strand weaving produces a super-hard "wood" with the highest hardness rating of any flooring material.